Geoxor/Naoko/README.md

 ## ⚡ Plugins
-Plugins are runtime-loadable type-safe flexible components that have access to all of the bot's events including `timers` which automatically get cleared on hot reloads so you don't have to manage memory
+Plugins are runtime-loadable type-safe flexible components that have access to all of the bot's events

 ### Example